lab1092/blender-manual_ja/manual/3d_interaction/sketching/ruler_and_protractor.rst

 Shortcuts
 =========

-- :kbd:`ctrl-lmb` Adds new ruler.
+- :kbd:`Ctrl-LMB` Adds new ruler.
-- :kbd:`lmb` Drag end-points to place them, Hold Ctrl to snap, Hold Shift to measure thickness.
+- :kbd:`LMB` Drag end-points to place them, Hold Ctrl to snap, Hold Shift to measure thickness.
-- :kbd:`lmb` Drag center-point to measure angles, drag out of the view to convert back to a ruler.
+- :kbd:`LMB` Drag center-point to measure angles, drag out of the view to convert back to a ruler.
-- :kbd:`delete` Deletes the ruler.
+- :kbd:`Del` Deletes the ruler.
-- :kbd:`ctrl-c` Copies the rulers value to the clipboard.
+- :kbd:`Ctrl-C` Copies the rulers value to the clipboard.
-- :kbd:`esc` Exits
+- :kbd:`Esc` Exits
-- :kbd:`return` Saves the rulers for the next time the tool is activated.
+- :kbd:`Enter` Saves the rulers for the next time the tool is activated.